On this page

-- the qualifications of the members of the association
+- Qualifications of the members of the association.

-- the creation of the executive offices of the association and the procedure for filling those offices
+- Creation of the executive offices of the association and the procedure for filling those offices.

-- the procedure for the settling of disputes between the association and its members
+- Procedure for the settling of disputes between the association and its members.

-- the constitution of the governing committee of the association and its powers
+- Constitution of the governing committee of the association and its powers.

-- the manner in which funds are to be managed
+- Manner in which funds are to be managed.

-- the method of varying, rescinding or creating new rules
+- Method of varying, rescinding or creating new rules.

-- the method of altering the objects of the association.
+- Method of altering the objects of the association.

 Victorian Aboriginal organisations can be incorporated with Office of the Registrar of Indigenous Corporations (ORIC), the Co-operatives Act 1996 (VIC), under the Corporations Act 2001 (managed by the Australian Securities and Investments Commission) or Victorian legislation (Associations Incorporation Reform Act 2012).

 Register as an incorporated Aboriginal association

 Which Act and agency?

 Decide on the Act and agency which you want your association to be incorporated under.
 These include incorporation under the: